Matthews breaks Clark's franchise rookie record in Leafs win over Florida

 McElhinney made 11 saves in the second as the Leafs were outshot 12-6.
 The only shot to elude him was a redirection by Reilly Smith late in the period.
 Then, after the Leafs took a 3-1 lead on a shorthanded goal by Hyman early in the third period, McElhinney remained steady for the rest of the game, although Jaromir Jagr tightened things up with a power-play goal in the last minute.

+Matthews’ goal wasn’t the only Leafs rookie record established in the game.
+Hyman’s shorthanded goal was his fourth of the season, also a franchise record.

-The Panthers lost goaltender James Reimer, a former Leaf, midway through the second period to a head injury.
-He was trying to cover the puck at the side of his net just as Leaf centre Brian Boyle cut in.
-Boyle hit Reimer on the head with his hip and the goaltender lay on the ice for several minutes.
+Reimer, a former Leaf, may have sustained a concussion when he was hit by Leafs centre Brian Boyle.
+He was trying to cover the puck at the side of his net just as Boyle cut in.
+Boyle accidentally hit Reimer on the head with his hip and the goaltender lay on the ice for several minutes.
 Reimer was able to skate to the dressing room under his own power but did not return to the game.

-There was one unusual play near the end of the second period – referee Kevin Pollock reversed a penalty call on the Leafs.
+There was one unusual play near the end of the second period – referee Kevin Pollack reversed a penalty call on the Leafs.
 He called defenceman Roman Polak for high-sticking but when the play was shown on the big scoreboard video screen, it showed the Panther player was hit on the head by the puck, not Polak’s stick.
-Pollock waved off his penalty call, something that has happened just a handful of times this season.Report Typo/Error
+Pollack waved off his penalty call, something that has happened just a handful of times.

+“After the play I went after the referee and said, ‘Thanks, you didn’t have to do that,’ ” Polak said.
+“He’s like, ‘Everybody’s making a mistake.
+If we make a mistake why not get it better. ’ It was a classy move.”

 Follow @dshoaltson Twitter: